length

 Sarria is a busy, modern town with plenty of shops, hotels, restaurants and bars, but its origins are Celtic and it was an important and major medieval centre for pilgrims.
 Remnants of its ancient past can still be seen in the old quarter along Rua Major.
 The church of Igrexia de Santa Maria has an ancient pilgrim’s mural.
 If you follow the Camino route to the top end of town you will see the ancient convent Monasterio da Madalena, the ruins of the castle and the medieval bridge Ponte Aspera that crosses the River Celerio.

-Nowadays the town is bustling with peregrinos, from those that started their Camino 100’s of kilometers back, to pilgrims like you that walk the final 100 kilometres to Santiago de Compostela to qualify for their Compostela.
+Nowadays the town is bustling with peregrinos, from those who started their Camino 100s of kilometres back to pilgrims like you who walk the final 100km to Santiago de Compostela to qualify for their Compostela.

 Meals: B